-A great way to overcome this is by saving for your retirement.
+A great way to overcome this is by saving for your retirement in advance.
 You can do this by:

 Personal finance is a journey.
-Like any other journey, you may stumble and fall.
-The trick is to keep our eye on the goal by creating clear, specific, and attainable financial goals.
-Remember, financial independence doesn’t rely on your level of income or the lottery.
+Just like in any other journey, you may stumble and fall.
+The trick is to keep your eye on the goal by creating clear, specific, and attainable financial goals.
+Remember: financial independence doesn’t rely on your level of income or winning the lottery.
 It relies on your financial habits.

-If you need extra money to get you going, you can use apps to make money online.
+If you need a little extra money to get you going, you can use apps to make money online.
 Honeygain is here to help.
 Become a Honeygainer ⬇️

 TIP: use the 💸 'sweetmoney' 💸 coupon code as you register to get your first $5 for free!